is the most common cause of a diffuse loss of hair with thinning.

 Treatment for Female Hair Loss

 First of all use USFDA approved medical treatment for hair loss – Minoxidil 2% or 5% and LLLT

-This treatment controls hair fall and increase thickness of hairs.
-Also it helps growth of villous hairs.
+This treatment controls hair fall and increases the thickness of hairs.
+Also, it helps the growth of villous hairs.

-Low level laser therapy has been proven effective in clinical studies.
-At the Rejuvenate hair transplant centre we offer two options for this new approach to hair loss prevention.
-In the office, patients may experience laser therapy with laser cap and use laser comb at your home.
+Low light laser therapy has been proven effective in clinical studies.
+At the Rejuvenate hair transplant centre, we offer two options for this new approach to hair loss prevention.
+In the office, patients may experience laser therapy with laser cap and use laser combat your home.
 Both products are cleared by the FDA for the treatment of androgenetic alopecia in women.

 [Vitamin B12, Vitamin D, S. Ferritin & others]